OFS/opae-sdk/plugin/README.md

 for pooling of OPAE resources, that is outside of the scope of this document.
-While this document and any samples in this docuemnt may refer to using remote resources, details of how to manage and connect to remote endpoints are also out of scope for the plugin architecture although proxy or remote resources may be mentioned.
+While this document and any samples in this docuemnt may refer to using remote resources, details of how to manage and connect to remote endpoints are also out of scope for the plugin architecture, although proxy or remote resources may be mentioned.

 ## High Level Design ##
-In order for a plugin design to be scalable and extensible, some data structures and operations should be decoupled and abstracted with well defined interfaces that are used to connect the different components.
+In order for a plugin design to be scalable and extensible, some data structures and operations should be decoupled and abstracted with well-defined interfaces that are used to connect the different components.
 For OPAE, the components that make up the plugin design are the Plugin Manager, Plugin Loader, and the Plugin libraries.
 The following provide brief descriptions of